Tobi1018/Movies-ETL/README.md

 # Summary
 The (Extract, Transform, Load) function created collects and cleans movie data from different sources (Wikipedia JSON and Kaggle and ratings CSV files).
-It transforms and merges the data and loads it into two updatable PostgreSQL dataset tables ready to be used by the hackathon participants for their analysis
+It transforms and merges the data and loads it into two updatable PostgreSQL dataset tables ready to be used by the hackathon participants for their analysis.